culanomeara/pp5-peaknutrition/README.md

 ## Code

-I used the "Boutique Ado" walk through product as a starting point and template.
+- I used the "Boutique Ado" walk through product as a starting point and template.
 I created an e-commerce site that presented products and articles.
 I added to the base code with custom views, models, html and CSS.
 I used the JS script for toast messages from that blog and modified it for my own requirements.

-I got the code for Hexagons from Paper Dreams (https://paper-dreams-uk.herokuapp.com/) I referenced Stack Overflow for code snippets where my code wasn't performing as required.
+- I got the code for Hexagons from Paper Dreams (https://paper-dreams-uk.herokuapp.com/)
+- I referenced Stack Overflow for troubleshooting and for code snippets where my code wasn't performing as required.
+- I references Codemy.com and these videos (https://www.youtube.com/watch?v=B40bteAMM_M) for support at times.
+- I used the Code Institute tutor support service a number of times which was a lifesaver!
+- I referred to W3Schools multiple times also (https://www.w3schools.com/)
+- Bootstraps own official site (https://getbootstrap.com/) helped alot also.

+## Mentors

+- Thanks to my mentors Chris and Daisy.
+Both cool, calm and knowledgeable!

 [Back to top](<#contents>)